zergov/things-you-can-do-with-reduce/README.md

-# Having fun with reduce
+# Things you can do with reduce

 `reduce` is a method exposed by the javascript array. `reduce` is a powerful function that can be used to implement powerful programming tools involving collections.